Travel & Touring | Camping & Caravanning

 Before you hit the open road with your caravan in tow, here are five rules you should know to stay within the law and to arrive safely:

-Before hitching anything to the back of your car, find out first what your car’s capable of towing.
+Before hitching anything to the back of your tow vehicle, you'll need to know exactly what weight it's capable of towing.

-The fine for towing a load over the car’s towing limit varies according to how far the limit has been exceeded.
+The fine for towing a load over the vehicle's towing limit varies according to how far the limit has been exceeded.
 Your vehicle owners’ manual will have information about your specific towing capacity.

-If your new caravan or trailer will be heavier than the towing capacity of your vehicle, you’ll need a different vehicle to do the job, or you can look at upgrading certain components of your vehicle, like the suspension, to increase its towing capacity.
-However, these upgrades are expensive and may impact other aspects of your vehicle.
-Ensuring your trailer is a safe match for your vehicle in the first place is the best option.
+If your new caravan or trailer will be heavier than the towing capacity of your vehicle, you may need a different vehicle to do the job.
+Depending on how low your towing capacity is you could also consider a GVM (Gross Vehicle Mass) or GCM (Gross Combination Mass) upgrade on the vehicle.
+Just ensure the modifications are legally certified by the workshop carrying them out.
+Making sure your caravan or trailer is a safe match for your vehicle in the first place is the best option.

 If the total combined length of your vehicle and any attached trailer or caravan is 7.5m long or more, you must keep at least 60m behind any similar car/caravan or long vehicle on all roads outside built-up areas that don’t have more than one lane in the direction you’re driving, unless you are overtaking.